Hinduism in Myanmar: Demography

-According to the 2014 Myanmar census, it was practised by only 0.5% of the population of Myanmar.
+The actual population of Hindus is not accurately reflected in census data.
+According to the 2014 Myanmar census, it was practised by only 0.5% of the population of Myanmar, or about 252,763 people.
+However, regions such as Rakhine, Kayin, and Kachin states were not included, meaning the figures are incomplete.
+In the 2024 census, around 32 million people were counted directly, while an additional 19 million were estimated using remote sensing technology in areas where enumeration was not possible, meaning the figures are again incomplete.
+Of the enumerated population, 189,718 stated Hinduism.

-However, the Burmese census data only reports individuals who stated Hinduism.
 Pew Research estimated a range of 820,000 to 840,000 practising Hindus in 2010.
 The Pew report used evidence of undercounting to make adjustments to the estimated population.
 In 2020, the UNFPA estimated 1.7% of the population of Myanmar, or about 890,000 people, practised Hinduism.

 Population by State/Region

 Population of Hindus by State/Region, according to the 2014 census.